Realism (international relations): Realism in statecraft

 The ideas behind George F. Kennan's work as a diplomat and diplomatic historian remain relevant to the debate over American foreign policy, which since the 19th century has been characterized by a shift from the Founding Fathers' realist school to the idealistic or Wilsonian school of international relations.
 In the realist tradition, security is based on the principle of a balance of power and the reliance on morality as the sole determining factor in statecraft is considered impractical.
 According to the Wilsonian approach, on the other hand, the spread of democracy abroad as a foreign policy is key and morals are universally valid.
 During the Presidency of Bill Clinton, American diplomacy reflected the Wilsonian school to such a degree that those in favor of the realist approach likened Clinton's policies to social work.
 Some argue that in Kennan's view of American diplomacy, based on the realist approach, such apparent moralism without regard to the realities of power and the national interest is self-defeating and may lead to the erosion of power, to America's detriment.
 Others argue that Kennan, a proponent of the Marshall Plan (which gave out bountiful American aid to post-WW2 countries), might agree that Clinton's aid functioned strategically to secure international leverage: a diplomatic maneuver well within the bounds of political realism as described by Hedley Bull.

 Realists often hold that statesmen tend towards realism whereas realism is deeply unpopular among the public.
 When statesmen take actions that divert from realist policies, academic realists often argue that this is due to distortions that stem from domestic politics.
 However, some research suggests that realist policies are actually popular among the public whereas elites are more beholden to liberal ideas.
 Abrahamsen suggested that realpolitik for middle powers can include supporting idealism and liberal internationalism.

+At the 2026 World Economic Forum, Canadian Prime Minister Mark Carney's speech framed international relations through the lens of realism, outlining an approach called "values-based realism," a concept he attributed to Finnish President Alexander Stubb.
+Quoting Thucydides, Carney stated that "the strong do what they can, and the weak must suffer what they must," to describe what he called a "brutal reality" where the post-World War II rules-based international order no longer applied.